 A single discount rate of 6.65% was used to measure the total OPEB liability.
-This single discount rate was based on the expected rate of return on OPEB plan investments of 6.65% and a tax-exempt municipal bond rate based on an index of 20-year general obligation bonds with an average AA credit rating as of the measurement date to the extent benefits are effectively financed on a pay-as-you-go basis.
-The long-term municipal bond rate used to develop the single discount rate was 3.13% as of the beginning of the year and 2.45% as of the end of the year.
-The projection of cash flows used to determine this single discount rate assumed that employer contributions will be made in accordance with the pre-funding and investment policies.
-Future pre-funding assumptions include a \$30 million annual contribution from the State through 2037.
-Based on those assumptions, the OPEB plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
+This single discount rate was based on the expected rate of return on OPEB plan investments of 6.65%.
+The projection of cash flows used to determine this single discount rate assumed that employer contributions will be made in accordance with the prefunding and investment policies.
+Based on these assumptions, the OPEB plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on OPEB plan investments was applied to all periods of projected benefit payments to determine the total OPEB liability.
-Discount rates are subject to change between measurement dates.

-Sensitivity of the Net OPEB Liability to Changes in the Discount Rate
+Sensitivity of the Net OPEB Asset to Changes in the Discount Rate

-The following presents the RHBT's proportionate share of the net OPEB liability if it were calculated using a discount rate that is 1 percentage point lower (6.15%) or 1 percentage point higher (8.15%) than the current discount rate:
+The following presents the RHBT's proportionate share of the net OPEB asset if it were calculated using a discount rate that is 1 percentage point lower (6.15%) or 1 percentage point higher (8.15%) than the current discount rate:

-1.00% Decrease (6.15%) R count Late 15%) In .00% crease .15%) Net OPEB liability \$ 143 \$ 100 \$ 64
+1.00% Decrease (5.65%) iscount Rate 5.65%) 1.00% Increase (7.65%) Net OPEB (asset) liability \$ 28 \$ (5) \$ (32)

-Sensitivity of the Net OPEB Liability to Changes in the Health Care Cost Trend Rates
+Sensitivity of the Net OPEB Asset to Changes in the Health Care Cost Trend Rates

-The following presents RHBT's proportionate share of the net OPEB liability of the Plan, as well as what the RHBT's net OPEB liability would be if it were calculated using health care cost trend rates that are 1 percentage point lower:
+The following presents RHBT's proportionate share of the net OPEB asset of the Plan, as well as what the RHBT's net OPEB asset would be if it were calculated using health care cost trend rates that are 1 percentage point lower:

 Health Care

-1% C ost Trend 1%
+1 1% C ost Trend 1%

-De crease Rates Increase
+Dec crease Rates Increase

-Net OPEB liability \$ 60 \$ 100 \$ 148
+Net OPEB (asset) liability \$ (38) \$ (5) \$ 35